 - Build infrastructure for neuroscience research in Palestine.

-- Augment research training for a new generation of Palestinian medical students and doctors, in cooperation with elite institutions worldwide.
+- Augment research training for a new generation of Palestinian students and researchers in cooperation with elite institutions worldwide.

-- Support locally run research efforts to understand regionally-specific characteristics of brain disorders and mental illnesses in Palestine.
+- Conduct research to understand locally-specific characteristics of neurological and psychiatric disorders in Palestine.

 - The Cognitive Correlates of Major Depressive Disorder and the Administration of SSRI Antidepressants

 Major depressive disorder (MDD) is debilitating psychiatric disease, characterized by persistent low mood and significant loss of pleasure.
 It is estimated to affect 36% of Palestinians residing in the West Bank.
 Using state-of-the-art computer-based cognitive tasks, neuropsychological assessments and genotyping of dopamine and serotonin genes, we study the cognitive profile of patients with MDD upon diagnoses and after receiving SSRI antidepressants to dissociate the cognitive effects of MDD from those of SSRIs on cognitive function, and understand the interaction between the mood-elevating effect of SSRIs, dopamine/serotonin genotype and cognitive function.

 - The Effects of Parkinson’s Disease and Dopaminergic Medications on Cognitive Function

 Parkinson’s disease (PD) is a neurodegenerative disorder, in which dopaminergic midbrain neurons decay.
 Using a battery of computer-based cognitive tasks, neuropsychological assessments, and dopamine gene polymorphisms, we study patients with PD on and off dopaminergic medications to investigate the interaction between PD, dopaminergic medication administration and dopamine gene polymorphism.

 - The Effects of Naturally Occurring Variations in Dopamine and Serotonin Genes on Cognition in Healthy Subjects